 XUL, language for building graphical interfaces

 applications.
-It is a standard and portable format, working on any operating system, but
+It is a portable, working on any operating system with the Gecko runtime, or XULRunner, but

 is rather difficult to use.

-XUL means for "XML-based User interface Language".
-This is
+XUL means for "XML-based User interface Language" and was

 created by Mozilla in 1999.

 XUL seemed destined to become a universal language for describing graphical interfaces.
 But Microsoft has created his own version, XAML.
 In addition, the developers have never sought to share the development with third-party tools, which resulted in a plethora of user interfaces languages based on XML.
-Finally HTML 5, thanks to Canvas, multimedia tags, and frameworks able to add new tags to HTML, has become a valid alternative.
-The future of XUL so seems confined to Firefox and Mozilla tools.
+Finally HTML 5, thanks to Canvas, multimedia tags, and frameworks able to extend HTML with new tag, has become a valid alternative.

 Based on web standards, but complex

-The use of RDF and XPCom in particular makes it a tool difficult to master.
+The use of RDF, XBL and XPCom in particular makes it a tool difficult to master.
+XUL is characterized by:

 - The code is interpreted.

-- JavaScript code may be embedded into xml to define functions called by events.
+- JavaScript code may be embedded into XUL to define functions called by events.

 - Uses bitmap graphics.